Semiconductor manufacturing

 Investment into this growing field is critical.

-The Edmonton region is at the cusp of becoming a global leader in semiconductor manufacturing — through our thriving ecosystem, skilled work force, and cutting-edge facilities like nanoFAB — the potential for growth is tremendous.
+The Edmonton Region is at the cusp of becoming a global leader in semiconductor manufacturing — through our thriving ecosystem, skilled work force, and cutting-edge facilities like nanoFAB — the potential for growth is tremendous.

 Supporting the nanoFAB’s CREATE 2.0 initiative, a project that will drive small- and medium-scale semiconductor manufacturing, is critical.
-CREATE 2.0 will feature a multi-sector focus that can specifically fit the needs of industrial powers in the Edmonton region.
+CREATE 2.0 will feature a multi-sector focus that can specifically fit the needs of industrial powers in the Edmonton Region.

 Just as other countries have done and seen success with, now is the time for the provincial and federal governments to direct investment into this growing market and into our homegrown talent.